theatre-js/theatre/packages/dataverse/docs/GET_STARTED.md

 ## Hotness
-As we saw above, derivations may or may not be "hot" (the same concept as "hot" Observables).
+As we saw above, derivations may or may not be "hot" (the same concept as "hot" Observables<sup>[ref](https://medium.com/codingthesmartway-com-blog/getting-started-with-rxjs-part-3-hot-and-cold-observables-4713757c9a88)</sup>).
 A derivation is hot if and only if it is being tapped.

 If you want to keep a derivation hot manually even if there's no tappable